8go/matrix-commander/README.md

                         (e.g. "--log-level WARNING ERROR") then log levels of both matrix-commander and underlying modules are set to the specified values.
 See also --debug.
+  --login LOGIN         Login to and authenticate with the Matrix homeserver.
+                        ***THIS IS NOT YET IMPLEMENTED.
+PLEASE STAY TUNED.***
+                        This requires exactly one argument, the login method.
+                        Currently two choices are offered: 'password' and 'sso'.
+Provide one of these methods.
+If you have chosen 'password', you will authenticate through your account password.
+You can optionally provide these additional arguments: --homeserver to specify the
+                        Matrix homeserver, --user-login to specify the log in user id, --password to specify the password, --device to specify a device name, --room-default to specify a default room for sending/listening.
+If you have chosen 'sso', you will authenticate through Single Sign-On.
+A web-browser will be started and you authenticate on the webpage.
+You can optionally provide these additional arguments: --homeserver to specify the
+                        Matrix homeserver, --user-login to specify the log in user id, --device to specify a device name, --room- default to specify a default room for sending/listening.
+See all the extra arguments for further explanations.
+  -v [VERIFY], --verify [VERIFY]
+                        Perform verification.
+By default, no verification is performed.
+Possible values are: "emoji".
+If
+                        verification is desired, run this program in the foreground (not as a service) and without a pipe.
+                        Verification questions will be printed on stdout and the user has to respond via the keyboard to accept or reject verification.
+Once verification is complete,
+                        stop the program and run it as a service again.
+                        Verification is best done by opening e.g. Element in a browser, going to a room that you are a member of, click 'Room Info' icon, click 'People', click the appropriate user, click red 'Not Trusted' text which indicated an untrusted device, click 'Interactively
+                        verify by Emoji' button.
+Confirm on both sides (Yes, They Match, Got it), Click OK.
   -c CREDENTIALS, --credentials CREDENTIALS
                         On first run, information about homeserver, user, room id, etc. will be written to a credentials file.
 By